luau-lang/luau/docs/_posts/2023-02-02-luau-string-interpolation.md

 --> The lock combination is 27185.
 Again, 2, 7, 1, 8, 5.
 ```

-String interpolation also composes well with `__tostring` metamethod.
+String interpolation also composes well with the `__tostring` metamethod.

 ```lua
 local balance = setmetatable({ value = 500 }, {